LegalScience/LawRecoded/ThinkLearnDoSpace.md

 * ClearButton / IAuth
 * Book Chapter in our Repository:

+# Do

+* Read the materials referenced in the "Learn" section above.
+* Find Boston Ordinance creating health inspector position?

+# Work Product (Notes)
+* How to cite to federal privacy act: 5 U.S.C. § 552a
+* How to cite to mass general code 66a: Mass.
+Gen. L. c.66A; or Mass.
+Gen. Laws Ann. ch.
+66A
+* How to cite municipal code: Boston, Massachusetts, Municipal Code § 302-3.

 ## MA Law Project Tags - chapter 214 section 3B:

 *   "_id": "c214s3B",